 Unlimited market potential

 As a Special Administrative Region of China, Hong Kong enjoys a highly active and cooperative business relationship with the Mainland.
 It is the country’s leading conduit for foreign investment and its primary offshore capital-raising centre.
 Leveraging our prime location, a wealth of talents and international connectivity, Hong Kong serves as an international promotion stage to grasp opportunities arising from the development of the Guangdong-Hong Kong-Macau Greater Bay Area.
-This is the world's largest bay economy with 71 million people and a US$1.6 trillion GDP.
+This is the world's largest bay economy with over 70 million people and a US$1.6 trillion GDP.